content-left-bg.png

 Supervisor qualifications

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is:

-• A registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in recognising, and responding to, toxic and dangerous marine organisms and in handling marine organisms relevant to the level of risk identified.
+• a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in recognising, and responding to, toxic and dangerous marine organisms and in handling marine organisms relevant to the level of risk identified.

-• For activities where students enter, or are at risk of entering water:
+For activities where students enter, or are at risk of entering water:

 Facilities and equipment